 The French major embraces the cultural past of France and the French-speaking world.
 It also explores the dynamic present of all French-speaking peoples and cultures of the 21st century.
 Because of the dual focus on the historical and the contemporary, students can engage in the world as global citizens.

-Students who major in French at Hollins gain a strong foundation in all aspects of French language and culture.
+Students earning their French degree at Hollins gain a strong foundation in all aspects of French language and culture.
 A French major can complete her degree requirements by taking courses in language and literature.
 Or, she can focus on business, international relations, and current events.
 Another track of study leads to certification to teach French at the secondary school level.

 The French minor only requires six courses of intermediate and advanced work.
 French minors also still have the option of living in the French House.